rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 The database is built up lazily by invoking queries.
 The query providers will invoke other queries, for which the result is either already cached or computed by calling another query provider.
-These query provider invocations conceptually form a directed acyclic graph (DAG) at the leaves of which are input values that are already known when the query context is created.
+These query provider invocations conceptually form a Directed Acyclic Graph (DAG) at the leaves of which are input values that are already known when the query context is created.